JSorngard/lambert_w/README.md

 This method uses a piecewise minimax rational approximation of the function.

-This crate is simply a Rust port of the original code by T. Fukushima.
+This crate is simply a Rust port of the original Fortran 90 code by T. Fukushima.

 ## Examples